tytydraco/yessleep/out/A_Table_For_Six_For_A_Family_Of_Five.md

 “Well, this table was probably made for five.”

 Dad shrugged, letting Mum’s words brush off his thoughts as we all waited patiently for the waitress to come back.
-She did not long after with a cart full of drinks and menus.
+She did, not long after, with a cart full of drinks and menus.
 She asked Claire and me if we wanted sodas or juice.
 I had a Coke while she had sparkling apple juice; she gave Troye his own small cup of orange juice.

 She turned to Mum and Dad, asking which wine they preferred; “We’ll have the red.”
 Dad said, as Mum nodded.